redstrate/redstrate.com/content/blog/linux-graphics-stack.md

 _Note:_ This is true in most cases, but in some systems (say, a Nintendo Switch) you might link directly to the driver's Vulkan library.

 The Vulkan Loader has a few jobs, but the one that is relevant to us is that handles ICDs.
-An ICD is an "Installable Client Driver", because Vulkan is not specific to one vendor - and one system may have devices from multiple vendors (say, a integrated Intel chipset and a dedicated AMD or Nvidia GPU), the Vulkan loader must send the right function calls to the right ICDs.
+An ICD is an "Installable Client Driver", because Vulkan is not specific to one vendor - and one system may have devices from multiple vendors (say, an integrated Intel chipset and a dedicated AMD or Nvidia GPU), the Vulkan loader must send the right function calls to the right ICDs.
 The loader also has a couple of more important jobs such as handling layers, but that is Vulkan-specific and will not be covered.